0x80/typed-firestore-server/README.md

 });
 ```

+For these types of long-running operations, I typically want a bit of visual
+feedback to follow the progress.
+Set environment variable `VERBOSE` to `true` or
+`1`, to have the `getDocuments` and `processDocuments` function log information
+to the console about the chunks that are being fetched and processed.

 ### Cloud Function Utilities

 For cloud functions, there are helpers to get the data from the event.
 Here we